 The notation of time point indicates a particular point in time during the enactment of a process model.
 The reference of time point may be decided by the implementation method of the model.
-A duration of a time interval is indicated by two time points.
+A duration of time is indicated by two time points.
 A length of time may not have association with any particular point of time.